aviskoczylas/enigma/tips and tricks/tips and tricks.rst

 .. |p2| image:: images/sym2.png
     :width: 45%

 Importantly, the piece's holes must be symmetrical as well: just like the shape itself, the revealed letters (or lack thereof) must be mirrored across the line of symmetry or else the configurations are not interchangeable (this is an oversimplification - the strategy can still work in cases where this is not true, but it will always work when it is true).
-Below is an example of the shape having a lineof symmetry, but we can see that this won't work when mirrored.
+Below is an example of the shape having a line of symmetry, but we can see that this won't work when mirrored.

 |p3| |p4|